About Graduate Admission

 Applicants who satisfy all of the above criteria qualify for regular admission to the degree program.
 Students denied this admission status may qualify for admission under one of the following categories:

 as a Conditional Degree-Seeking Graduate Student

-Upon review of the credentials of an applicant seeking regular admission to a UT Dallas degree program, the graduate studies committee of that degree program may recommend, and seek concurrence of the Dean of Graduate Studies, that the applicant being admitted be subjected to specific conditions being satisfied over a specified time period.
-Such conditions might include requiring additional semester credit hours to be taken, and/or a specific GPA to be maintained.
+Upon review of the credentials of an applicant seeking regular admission to a UT Dallas degree program, the graduate studies committee of that degree program may recommend, and seek concurrence of the Dean of Graduate Studies, that the applicant be admitted subject to specific conditions being satisfied over a specified time period.
+Such conditions might include requiring additional semester hours to be taken, and/or a specific grade point average to be maintained.
 A student satisfying the conditional requirements within the specified time period will then qualify for regular admission.
 The graduate advisor in the academic program will monitor compliance with the admissions conditions.
 A student who does not fulfill the specified conditions within the time period specified at the time of admission will be barred from continued registration in the degree program.